dedunu/dedunu.github.io/_posts/2020-07-26-python-using-cache-with-boto3-and-botocore.md

 permalink: /2020/07/python-using-cache-with-boto3-and-botocore.html
 ---

 I wanted to develop a CLI tool using `boto3`.
-If MFA is enabled it will keep asking for a token everytime application tries to create a new session.
-It is bit annoying to enter token everytime.
-I found a way to resuse the credential cache.
+If MFA is enabled, it will keep asking for a token every time application tries to create a new session.
+It is a bit annoying to enter the token every time.
+I found a way to reuse the credential cache.

 ```python
 #!/usr/bin/env python3